-Stock charts or price charts are a fundamental tool that every investor should be familiar with.
-Here’s a quick guide explaining how to read a stock chart, and stock chart terms and patterns to know.
+Stock trading charts or stock price charts are a fundamental tool that every investor should be familiar with.
+Here’s a quick guide explaining how to read a stock trading chart, and stock chart terms and patterns to know.

-Depending on the platform you use to look up a stock chart, you may find other useful information such as market cap, volume, dividend, and P/E ratio – data points that help investors understand the stock.
+Depending on the platform you use, you may find other useful information alongside the graph, such as market cap, trading volume, dividends, and the P/E ratio.
+These data points provide context for the visual data.

 Just below the name is the price of the stock, which is US$195.72 at the time of writing.
-Next to the gain/loss, which changes according to the time period used for comparison, directly below.
+Next to it is the gain/loss, which changes according to the time period used for comparison.
+This is the first step in reading a stock chart: understanding the current value versus historical context.

 In this case, notice that the time period is set to 5 years (5Y), and +89.72% in green is seen next to the price.
-This means that the current stock price of Hershey is 89.72% higher compared to 5 years ago.
-You can select different time periods ranging from one day to maximum to see how the current price compares.
+This means that the current stock price of Hershey is 89.72% higher than it was 5 years ago.
+You can select different time periods ranging from one day to a maximum to see how the current price compares.

-The squiggly line in green is a visual representation of the price movement during the five-year period.
-This price line changes as you select different time periods for comparison.
+The squiggly line in green is a visual representation of the price movement during the five years.
+While sophisticated stock trading charts might use candlesticks, this simple price line changes as you select different time periods for comparison.

-To the right of the stock chart, Google has provided additional information regarding the stock.
+To the right of the trade chart, Google has provided additional information regarding the stock.
 This includes price information such as the previous closing price, the one-day range, and the one-year range.
-Also included are other information such as market cap, P/E ratio and more, which we’ll discuss later.
+Also included are other information such as market cap, P/E ratio, and more.

 As you can see, stock charts are fairly intuitive and easy to read, so don’t be afraid to look up your favourite stocks on Google to familiarise yourself with them.
 You’ll also find earnings figures and other essential information about the company further down the page.

-Google Finance uses a simple line drawing to represent price levels. but there are also two other ways to denote price on stock charts.
-Let’s take a closer look at the differences between the three – line charts, bar charts and candlestick charts.
+Google Finance uses a simple line drawing to represent price levels, but there are other ways to visualise data on a stock price chart.
+Let’s take a closer look at the differences between the three main types: line charts, bar charts, and candlestick charts.

 Line chart

+Reading a stock chart often starts here.
 Line charts use a single line to plot the price of a stock over time.
-It is the simplest of the three, and may be used to illustrate trends, as well as the price of the stock at the close of each trading day or period.
+It is the simplest of the three and is often used to have share charts explained to beginners because it clearly illustrates the general trend and the closing price of each period.
 They are best suited for getting an overview of a stock’s price movements.

 Bar chart

-In a bar chart, each trading period is represented by a single vertical line.
-There are also short horizontal lines near the top and bottom of the vertical line.
+In more detailed stock trading charts, such as the bar chart, each trading period is represented by a single vertical line with short horizontal lines near the top and bottom.

 Here’s how a single bar looks.